PRIDE-Archive/pridepy/docs/usage.md

 ### Fast downloads with iProX Aspera (account required)

-iProX offers Aspera (`faspe://`) for very large bulk transfers.
+iProX offers Aspera for very large bulk transfers.
 Aspera is faster than HTTP on high-bandwidth connections but requires an iProX account.
-Combine `--protocol aspera` with `--iprox-user` and `--iprox-password`:
+Combine `--protocol aspera` with `--iprox-user`; the password is read from `IPROX_ASPERA_PASSWORD` or prompted for securely (never passed as a flag):

 ```bash
 # Download via iProX Aspera with 8-file parallelism